tanimislam/howdy/docs/source/plex-core/cli_tools/plex_core_cli.rst

 .. code-block:: console

-   usage: plex_deluge_console info [-h] [torrent [torrent ...]]
+   usage: plex_deluge_console info [-h] [-f] [torrent [torrent ...]]

    positional arguments:
      torrent     The hash ID, or identifying initial substring, of torrents for which to get information.
 Example usage is "plex_deluge_console info ab1 bc2", where "ab1" and "bc2" are the first three digits of the MD5 hashes of torrents to examine.

    optional arguments:
      -h, --help  show this help message and exit
+     -f, --file  If chosen, then spit out the torrent selections into a debug output file.
+Name of the file is given by plex_deluge_console.YYYYMMDD-HHMMSS.txt

 ``plex_deluge_console info`` will show nicely formatted information on ALL torrents.